-For Man City fans, Yaya has been a divisive figure with some saying that he does not deserve to be dubbed a “City Legend.”
+For Man City fans, Yaya was once a divisive figure with some saying that he does not deserve to be dubbed a “City Legend.”

 For one thing, there has been his unswerving loyalty to his Machiavellian agent provocateur Dimitry Seluk.

 In May 2014, Yaya appeared to threaten to leave City due to what he perceived to be a lack of respect for the club’s failure to properly honour his 31st birthday.
 This was at first denied but then later affirmed by our big Ivorian.

 “Yaya is so upset, he is thinking of leaving City.
 There are a number of things that have happened that have left Yaya feeling bitterly upset.
 City have treated him with disrespect and have really hurt him.
 What happened at his birthday meant the club don’t care about him.
 It was proof.
 They can say whatever they want, ‘Oh we like him, but we forgot.’
 None of them shook his hand on his birthday.
 It’s really sick.